userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 The easiest way to add a library to a snap is to add it to the `stage-packages` section of the main build part.
 Snapcraft will then fetch that library, as well as any other libraries or data that it depends on, at the start of the build.

-This behaviour is usually very helpful, but in our case it leads to unwanted duplication, as the dependencies of *libcanberra-pulse* are already bundled in the platform snap provided by the `kde-neon` extension.
-To avoid this, and keep the size of our snap as small as possible, we can use `override-pull` and `override-build` to make Snapcraft download and exact the minimum needed.
+In most cases this behaviour is really helpful, as it enables developers to specify just the main packages that they rely on in *snapcraft.yaml* and have Snapcraft fulfil the dependencies of those packages automatically.
+However, in our case it leads to unwanted duplication, as the dependencies of *libcanberra-pulse* are already bundled in the `kde-neon` extension platform snap.
+To avoid this, and keep the size of our snap as small as possible, we can use `override-pull` and `override-build` to make Snapcraft download and extract just the additional package.

 We're going to do this by adding a new part to *snapcraft.yaml* named `sound-support` as follows: